-UW System Administration General Counsel's website outlines WFMLA and FMLA provisions (includes links to an FAQ and slide show presentation).
+UW System Administration General Counsel's website outlines WFMLA and FMLA provisions.

 The full text of the FMLA Final Rule can be found in 29 CFR Part 825 (the actual Act begins on page 141 of the PDF).
 The WFMLA was created by Wis.
 Stats. §103.10 and its implementation is outlined in Wis.
 Admin.
 Code Ch.
 DWD 225.

 Family and medical leave does not constitute a break in continuous service for faculty (chg.
 UWS 3.04(3), Wi's.
 Admin.
 Code) or academic staff (UWS 10.3(2)(a)3, Wi's.
 Admin.
 Code).
 When the leave is due to childbirth or adoption, or significant responsibilities with respect to your own or a family member's disability or chronic illness or a qualifying exigency, and those circumstances could significantly impede progress toward achieving tenure, that leave is not included in the seven-year probationary period.
 Faculty and academic staff may be granted up to a year probationary extension for the birth or adoption of a child.

 Example: A faculty member has been on probationary status for a total of nine years because s/he was granted two requests for one-year extensions because of the birth of two children.
 The faculty member's teaching, research, professional and public service and contribution to the institution is evaluated as if only seven years were worked towards achieving tenure, rather than 9 years worked toward this achievement.